ZEISS-PiWeb/PiWeb-Volume/README.md

 While the PiWeb Volume Library is published under the **BSD 3-Clause "New" or "Revised" License**, it is built on top of [FFmpeg](https://www.ffmpeg.org), which is published under the **LGPL v2.1 License**.
 While building the FFmpeg binaries, we took care that neither third party libraries with GPL or other copy-left licenses nor commercial libraries were referenced.

 Please note, that some famous codecs like `libx264` and `libx265` cannot be used, since they are licensed under GPL.

+# Contributing

+This repository makes use of resuable workflows from [ZEISS-PiWeb/github-actions](https://github.com/ZEISS-PiWeb/github-actions).
+Read the documentation (especially about automated semantic versioning) before committing any changes.